nextapps-de/flexsearch/README.md

 Worker 4: { 1: "some", 2: "content", 3: "to", 4: "index" }
 ```

-When you perform a field search through all fields then this task is perfectly balanced through all workers, which can solve their subtasks independently.
+When you perform a field search through all fields then this task is being balanced perfectly through all workers, which can solve their subtasks independently.

-### WorkerIndex (Adapter)
+### Worker Index

 Above we have seen that documents will create worker automatically for each field.
 You can also create a WorkerIndex directly (same like using `Index` instead of `Document`).